fly-apps/safe-ecto-migrations/README.md

 The migration may still take a while to run, but reads and updates to rows will continue to work.
 For example, for 100,000,000 rows it took 165 seconds to add run the migration, but SELECTS and UPDATES could occur while it was running.

-**Do not have other changes in the same migration**.
-Only create the index concurrently, and have separate migrations for other changes.
+**Do not have other changes in the same migration**; only create the index concurrently and separate other changes to later migrations.

 ---